waldophotos/kafka-avro/README.md

 ## Release History

+- **v0.6.0**, *16 Feb 2017*
+    - **Breaking change**: Consumers will no longer auto-connect, you are required to perform the `connect()` method manually, check the docs.
+    - Refactored logging, you can now enable it using an env var, check docs on Logging.
 - **v0.5.1**, *15 Feb 2017*
     - Catch errors from `connect()` callbacks for both Consumer and Producer.
 - **v0.5.0**, *15 Feb 2017*